Loading...

 Unemployment Benefits Eligibility

-States also consider the reasons for unemployment when deciding whether or not to pay unemployment benefits to seasonal workers.
+States also consider the reasons for unemployment when deciding whether to pay unemployment benefits to seasonal workers.
 At the end of a seasonal worker’s job assignment, the unemployment agencies consider it a lack of work situation in the same manner as a full-time employee who has been laid off.
 While they are eligible for unemployment benefits based on their reason for separation, they also must be able and available for work, and actively seeking further employment.

 Most states provide partial benefits to individuals whose work hours have been reduced through no fault or choice of their own or employees who have lost their full-time jobs and have partially replaced the lost income with one or more part-time jobs.